dbhat/SABR/README.md

 3. Run ARIMA forecast and cache status collection module
 4. Run the caching component - For the initial setup of the empty caches, this script must be run only after the orchestration of the testbed experiments has started.

-## 2. Orchestration - Run experiments on CloudLab testbed.
+## B. Orchestration - Run experiments on CloudLab testbed.
+1. Setup Switches
+2. The script, <i>automate_mmsys.py</i> maybe used to automate experiment runs on CloudLab using remote login capability provided by the Python-based [Paramiko](http://www.paramiko.org/) library.
+The script mainly does the following:

+  a.
+Run client algorithm using AStream

+  b.
+Resets MongoDB caches for each run/set of runs

+3. To run this script on your machine ensure that:

+  a.
+The following Python libraries are installed: numpy, scipy, paramiko, pymongo

+  b.
+Copy your SSH keys locally and provide the login credentials in the <i>automate_mmsys.py</i> script.

+  c.
+Replace the server and client lists with login information in <i>automate_mmsys.py</i>.

-## 3. Parsing - Collect and Analyze Results
+## C. Parsing - Collect and Analyze Results
+1. A sample BASH script, is provided to collect the results from the CloudLab client machines

-## 4. MATLAB - plotting scripts
+## D. MATLAB - plotting scripts